 Students found guilty of dishonesty in any daily work, notebook work, term papers, or tests will automatically receive a zero for that work.
-All offenses after the first shall be referred to the associate dean.
+All offenses shall be reported to the Academic Records Office.
+The ARO will notify the academic dean about all repeat offenses.